AI in Marketing: Tools, Strategies & Best Practices 2026

 Personalization through AI

-Personalization is the holy grail of marketing — and AI is finally making it scalable.
+Personalization is the holy grail of marketing – and AI finally makes it scalable.

 Website personalization